Getting Started Guide

 📋 Important to know

-• Only the other parent can approve or dispute — you can't approve your own submissions.
+• Only the other parent can approve, verify, or dispute; you can't confirm your own submissions.

-• Once approved or disputed, the status is final.
-Use an Adjustment to correct an approved amount.
+• Once approved, verified, or disputed, the status is final.
+Use an Adjustment to correct an approved expense amount.

-• Pending transactions don't count toward the balance until approved.
+• Pending transactions don't count toward any balance until the other parent responds.

 ⚡ Solo mode

-In solo mode, transactions are automatically recorded in the ledger — no approvals needed.
+In solo mode, transactions are automatically recorded without approvals; there's no co-parent to confirm with.

 6

-Set up recurring transactions for anything that repeats monthly — child support, alimony, or regular shared expenses like daycare.
+Set up recurring transactions for anything that repeats monthly: child support, alimony, or regular shared expenses like daycare.
+The recurring feature is available on both the Expenses and Support screens.

 1. 1